Phishing, spear phishing, whaling, and fraudulent Google ads are only some of the numerous ways how cybercriminals may steal your sensitive data.

 Companies that store large amounts of private information should do their best to secure it — the consequences of hacker attacks are truly devastating.
 Consequently, responsible companies prioritize anti-phishing protection, which is why many firms use Hacken’s services.

 Phishing is a way of scamming on the internet.
 The schemes are aimed to steal personal information, for example, by sending emails that contain URLs to fake websites asking users to provide their credit card details, social security number, or any other type of private information.
 Usually, such messages are designed to look legitimate: attackers want to appear trustworthy.
 As a result of phishing attacks, users are redirected from an original website to its fraudulent copy.
-Although sometimes phishing is relatively easy to spot, (e.g. poor grammar) some attempts are rather well-organized.
+Although sometimes phishing is relatively easy to spot, (e.g., poor grammar) some attempts are rather well-organized.
 Another example of phishing might be dropping a USB stick infected with malware to be later found by the victims.

 An email that asks you to provide any of your personal information or to confirm it in any other way is likely to be a phishing scam.
 Everyone who sends you suspicious link, file, or data might be a phisher.
 Even if the email or message in messenger comes from a real business that you know, it does not mean that hackers are not behind it.
 Further, remember that these emails will almost always try to excite you with attractive misleading statements.
-Therefore, you should confirm the legitimacy of an email before you click or give away your phone number, address, or bank information.Good practice is to use tools, lots of them are available free of charge in the Internet: www.virustotal.com, https://scanurl.net/, etc.
+Therefore, you should confirm the legitimacy of an email before you click or give away your phone number, address, or bank information.A good practice is to use tools, lots of them are available free of charge on the Internet: www.virustotal.com, https://scanurl.net/, etc.

 Rock phishing: scammers create several domains and utilize them to host small programs called "scripts" - these connect the fraudulent website used by attackers and the original website.
 The scheme allows attackers to send out tons of emails for various institutions and businesses (from banks to online shopping stores).
 Inattentive people who click on the fraudulent link are redirected to the fake version of the website that asks for their credentials.
 First attempts at rock phishing are traced back to early 2004.